koesac/OPDSfoldersync/README.md

 ## Features

-*   **OPDS Catalog Browsing:** Seamlessly browse and discover content from various OPDS feeds.
 *   **Automated Synchronization:** Keep your catalogs synced automatically with periodic and event-based triggers (e.g., on network connection or resume).
 *   **Per-Catalog Sync Folders:** Assign a dedicated synchronization directory for each OPDS catalog, preventing clutter and improving organization of your downloaded files.
-*   **Global Sync Directory:** Fallback to a global synchronization directory if a per-catalog folder is not specified.
+Falls back to a global sync directory if not set per-catalog.
-*   **Configurable Download Behavior:** Options for using server filenames and enabling/disabling sync per catalog.
+*   **Include/Exclude Filters:** Fine-tune your syncs by setting include or exclude filters for authors and categories on a per-catalog basis.

 ## Installation